Code-Institute-Submissions/chef-at-home/README.md

 5. Footer

     * Try to click on email icon.
 This should trigger default email programme on your device.
 The emails go to fake inbox currently.
-PLease do not attempt to send the email at this stage.
+Please do not attempt to send the email at this stage.
     * Try to click on social media buttons.
 This should trigger a new browser window opening up home page links of the social media channels.

 6. Recipes Page